Emresen54/Remoter/README.md

 ## How it works

 1. Start the server on your PC
-2. Admin page opens automatically in your browser
+2. Admin page opens automatically
-3. Scan the QR code or open the URL on your phone/tablet
+3. Scan the QR code OR open the URL manually
-4. Enter the session token
+4. If opened via QR → connects automatically
+5. If opened manually → enter token
-5. Control your PC remotely
+6. Control your PC remotely

 ## Tech Stack